letoram/durden/README.md

   - [ ] Redshift Color Temperature
   - [ ] Advanced scaling effects (xBR, ...)
   - [x] Lockscreen
     - [ ] Autosuspend game/media on Lock
+    - [ ] Customized action on repeated auth- failure

 Keep in mind that a lot of these features are primarily mapping to what arcan already supports and the remaining job is the user interface mapping rather than